fiinix/fiinix.github.io/_posts/2009/october/2009-10-15-volume-4-up-and-running.md

 layout: post
 title: Volume 4, Up And Running
 date: 2009-10-15T17:53:00+01:00
-tags : [Design, "Web Design", Creative]
+tags : [Web design]
-category: personal
+category: Creative
 excerpt: The redesign of 2009 is officially launched despite the lacking content.
 ---
 Hell yeah, Volume 4 of Fiinix Design is online and working more or less properly.
 I had some nasty bugs in IE I had to care of but now it works.
 Still have to add all the content to Showcase and Portfolio.
 As some of you might have noticed it get's a bit wierd in the end.